rhewett/rhewett.github.io/bio/cv.rst

 Seminars and Workshops
 ----------------------
+-  Co-convenor, workshop,
+   *Open-source Software in Applied Geosciences*, at 78th EAGE Conference & Exhibition 2016, Vienna, Austria, May, 2016.
+-  Co-organizer, minisymposium,
+   *Advances in Software for Computational Geosciences*, at 2015 SIAM Conference on Mathematical & Computational Issues in the Geosciences, Palo Alto, CA, June, 2015.
+-  Co-organizer, minisymposium,
+   *Discontinuous Galerkin Methods in Seismology*, at 2015 SIAM Conference on Mathematical & Computational Issues in the Geosciences, Palo Alto, CA, June, 2015.
 -  Instructor for Computational Exercises, Introduction to the Mathematics of Seismic Imaging, Mathematical Sciences Research Institute (MSRI), July-August 2013.